 On December 12, 2007, we entered into a \$25.0 million senior subordinated loan agreement (the "Tontine Term Loan") with Tontine Capital Partners, L.P., a related party.
 The Tontine Term Loan bears interest at 11.0% per annum and is due on May 15, 2013.
 Interest is payable quarterly in cash or in-kind at our option.
-Any interest paid in-kind will bear interest at the same rate (11.0%) in addition to the loan principal.
-On March 31, 2009, we temporarily capitalized \$0.7 million of interest as additional loan principal as part of our ongoing process to manage liquidity according to this paid in-kind option, which has since been repaid.
+Any interest paid in-kind will bear interest at 11.0% in addition to the loan principal.
 We may repay the Tontine Term Loan at any time prior to the maturity date at par plus accrued interest without penalty.
 The Tontine Term Loan is subordinated to our Revolving Credit Facility (as defined below).
 The Tontine Term Loan is an unsecured obligation of the Company and its subsidiary borrowers.
 The Tontine Term Loan contains no financial covenants or restrictions on dividends or distributions to stockholders.